nsmela/Fabolus/Fabolus.Core/AirChannel/Builders/notes.md

 - starts as far back as (0, -1) on circle
 - create a formula/function
 - direction/normal is multiplied by the x coordinate to give direction and distance

+## Design
+Core is used to define curves, the interface generates the mesh.
+Once I'm more familiar with DMesh and the mesh generation, we can move the mesh generation to the Core library.